lauraweindorf/art-shop/README.md

 ## Getting Started

-These instructions will thee project up and running in your local development environment.
+These instructions will get the project up and running in your local development environment.

 ### Prerequisites